 Hewlett Packard Enterprise (HPE) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the information technology products and services provider had lost 13.04% over the past month, outpacing the Computer and Technology sector's loss of 13.55% and lagging the S&P 500's loss of 8.08% in that time.
+Prior to today's trading, shares of the information technology products and services provider had lost 5.76% over the past month.
+This has was narrower than the Computer and Technology sector's loss of 11.75% and the S&P 500's loss of 8.48% in that time.

 Wall Street will be looking for positivity from Hewlett Packard Enterprise as it approaches its next earnings report date.
-The company is expected to report EPS of $0.45, down 2.17% from the prior-year quarter.
+On that day, Hewlett Packard Enterprise is projected to report earnings of $0.45 per share, which would represent a year-over-year decline of 2.17%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.83 billion, up 1.87% from the year-ago period.

 HPE's full-year Zacks Consensus Estimates are calling for earnings of $2.10 per share and revenue of $28.68 billion.
 These results would represent year-over-year changes of +7.14% and +3.22%, respectively.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Hewlett Packard Enterprise currently has a Zacks Rank of #2 (Buy).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Hewlett Packard Enterprise is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, Hewlett Packard Enterprise currently has a Forward P/E ratio of 7.26.
-For comparison, its industry has an average Forward P/E of 12.91, which means Hewlett Packard Enterprise is trading at a discount to the group.
+Investors should also note Hewlett Packard Enterprise's current valuation metrics, including its Forward P/E ratio of 7.32.
+This represents a discount compared to its industry's average Forward P/E of 13.33.

 The Computer - Integrated Systems industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 58, which puts it in the top 23% of all 250+ industries.
+This group has a Zacks Industry Rank of 97, putting it in the top 39% of all 250+ industries.

 Click to get this free report